[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 The meaning of each item in this JSON is as follows:

 • Targets: List of destination domains to allow.
-Only api.search.brave.com is written here (= permit only this 1 domain)
+Only api.search.brave.com is written here (= allow only this 1 domain)

-• TLS_SNI in TargetTypes: Specifies to look at the destination hostname (SNI) included in the TLS handshake of HTTPS communication and match it against the Targets above
+• TLS_SNI in TargetTypes: Specifies looking at the destination hostname (SNI) included in the TLS handshake of HTTPS communications, and matching it against the Targets above

-• ALLOWLIST in GeneratedRulesType: Allows only the domains listed here, blocking everything else (allow-list approach)
+• ALLOWLIST in GeneratedRulesType: Allow only the domains listed here, and don't pass anything else (allowlist method)

-In other words, this rule group contains the "1-domain hole" that Network Firewall opens for api.search.brave.com.
+In other words, this rule group is the content of the "1-domain hole" opened in Network Firewall only for api.search.brave.com.

 6.1 Creating the Rule Group